 What We’re Doing

 Upstream works with the Oregon Health Equity Alliance, the Oregon Partners for Tobacco Prevention, and local jurisdictions to develop innovative options to decrease tobacco related death, disability, and the crippling economic burden that tobacco causes.
 We want a public record of where tobacco products are sold – retail licensure, as its called, is already the law of the land in most states.
 You need a license to cut someone’s hair but you don’t need a license to sell tobacco.
 We know where other regulated products such as guns and alcohol are being sold, but we don’t know where cigarettes are being sold.
-Knowing where tobacco is sold will soon become even more critical as the FDA rolls out its plans to restrict marketing.
 Most smokers started before they reached 18.
 In our conversations with young adults we are learning that increasing the age limit to 21 would help our young people avoid future tobacco related illness.

 What You Can Do